Vishrantwadi: Location

 The entire neighbourhood of Vishrantwadi lies along the Alandi Road.
 Other major roads in this locality are the Tingre Nagar Road (Vishrantwadi-Airport Road) and Dhanori Road.
 The Pune Railway station is about 7 kilometers from Vishrantwadi while the Pune International Airport at Lohegaon is just about 4 kilometers away.
+The Maha Metro approved a flyover at Vishrantwadi Chowk connecting Airport Road with Alandi Road in August 2024.
 The Yerwada Central Jail and the Pune Mental Hospital too are situated nearby.
+There was a proposal to shif the CBI office to Vishrantwada.

 Etymology and history

 Vishrantwadi used to be a resting place for the thousands of Varkaris who made the annual pilgrimage from Alandi to Pandharpur in South Maharashtra by foot.
 Vishrant in Marathi means "rest", "wadi" means "hamlet" or "town", and thus the name 'Vishrantwadi'.
 Even today the annual Jñāneśvar pilgrimage procession passes through Vishrantwadi.

 Connectivity

 Vishrantwadi is well connected to the rest of Pune by various modes of public transportation.
 PMPML operates a number of routes to the rest of Pune and other suburbs.

 The PMPML also operates a BRTS on Alandi Road.